 Dog training in South Australia is currently unregulated.
 This means that anyone can declare themselves a dog trainer without any formal qualifications or experience.
 RSPCA South Australia would like to see dog training regulated and is working with the relevant authorities to help make this happen.

 In this section you will find information on how to choose a dog trainer.
-You can also visit our list of force-free trainers here.
+We also encourage you to visit our force-free trainers list.

 The basis of force-free training is to focus on what you want your dog to do, and rewarding desired behaviours.
 Force-free training does not involve force, corrections, or the assertion of dominance over your dog.